sciand6/python-youtube-web-scraper/README.md

 # Scraping YouTube Channels

-scrape_channels.py is a script that will get the latest videos of a YouTube channel, and print them to the console.
+This is a script that will get the latest videos from a spreadsheet of YouTube channels, and writes them to a separate spreadsheet.

 # How To Use